NDevTK/infra/go/src/infra/cros/cmd/suite_scheduler/README.md

 The current project is capable of fetching the configuration files, ingesting them into memory, and building CTP requests.

-The project is not able to pull in build information from the release pub/sub stream so the CTP requests are only partially filled in.
-The missing data is related to build image requirements.
+As the project stands, it can fetch builds from the release pipeline but it does not yet have the ability to store the information long term.
+Once the architecture designed in go/sv15-storage-addendum is built, we will then be able to store the build images.

 To interact with the current project use the CLI explained in the below section.